Flatfile Alternatives for Recurring Imports and Complex Transformations

 OneSchema

-Focus: Top-tier embeddable importer for SaaS
+Focus: Embeddable importer for SaaS

 Key Strength: Large library of no-code validations, one-click autofix [8, 9]